-If you or your loved one has been in a car accident, you know how exhausting the process of filing a lawsuit and claiming compensation is.
-Having a Fort Lauderdale car accident lawyer by our side is a huge help.
-We not only handle your entire filing process but ensure you get the right compensation too.
+If you or your loved one has been in a car accident, you know about the exhausting process of filing a lawsuit and claiming compensation.
+Having a Fort Lauderdale car accident lawyer by your side is a huge help.
+We not only handle your entire filing process but ensure you get the right compensation, too.

 One of the most common questions we get from our clients is, is car injury lawsuit settlement taxable?
 It is a legit concern because when you have a personal injury case, there arise some important tax liability questions.
 In today’s blog, our Wolf & Pravato lawyers are breaking it down for you.

 Is Car Accident Injury Lawsuit Settlement Taxable?